NSSAC/SIMBA_store/docs/configuration/store-front.rst

   * - | Name
     - | Type
     - | Description
+  * - | path
+    - | string
+    - | a directory path where the store front will be physically located
-  * - | schedule
+  * - | stores
     - | array
-    - | items consist of all of:
-      | :ref:`schedule-module-details`
-      | :ref:`schedule-module-schedule`
-      | `Parsl Module. <../schema/schedule.html#parsl-module>`_
-  * - | commonData
-    - | object
-    - | Common data provided to all modules upon execution (default: none)

-.. list-table:: Module Identification and Details.
-  :name: schedule-module-details
-  :header-rows: 1

-  * - | Name
-    - | Type
-    - | Description
-  * - | name
-    - | string
-    - | The name of the module.
-  * - | command
-    - | string
-    - | The command to execute the module.
-  * - | updateCommonData
-    - | Boolean
-    - | Specifies whether this module may update common data
-      | (default: false)
-  * - | moduleData
-    - | object
-    - | Module specific data provided to the module upon execution
-      | (default: none)

-.. list-table:: Module Schedule.
-  :name: schedule-module-schedule
-  :header-rows: 1

-  * - | Name
-    - | Type
-    - | Description
-  * - | priority
-    - | number
-    - | Priority of Module Execution, higher priority is executed first and
+    - | a list of stores
-      | priorities must be unique.
-  * - | startTick
-    - | string
-    - | The current tick at which the module is executed first
-      | (default: -infinity).
-  * - | endTick
-    - | integer
-    - | The targetTick for which the module is executed last
-      | (default: infinity).
-  * - | tickIncrement
-    - | positive integer
-    - | The tick increment in which the module is executed (default: 1).

-The normative JSON schema can be found at:  :doc:`Schedule Schema </schema/schedule>`
+The normative JSON schema can be found at:  :doc:`Store Front Schema </schema/store-front>`

 .. _simba-store-front-examples: